mattmotoki/decision-matrix/README.md

 npm install
 npm run dev
 ```
+Why is there no page on /dotable but there is a page on /dotable/?

 ## Bugs / TODO
 * features
+    * add tests
     * Create two options for tables: prioritizer and a ranker
         * prioritizer: items have deadlines and can be completed
         * ranker: items do not have deadlines and cannot be completed